Despite our knowledge, it seems that somewhere along the path we have gone astray.

 Flavonoids are compounds found in fruits, vegetables, and certain beverages that have diverse beneficial biochemical and antioxidant effects.

-10. Magnesium reduces inflammation
+10. Magnesium consumption is associated with less inflammation

 Whole grain is one of our most important sources of magnesium.
 Other sources are green leafy vegetables, nuts, and legumes.

 Magnesium consumption has been associated with low levels of inflammatory markers in post-menopausal women.
-In a dietary index developed by the University of South Carolina, magnesium intake was the most highly rated factor.